minhlong94/machine-learning/papers.md

 ## Others
 ### [TabNet: Attentive Interpretable Tabular Learning](https://arxiv.org/abs/1908.07442)

-## Extension
+## Others
-These are the others paper that I read but I have not fully understood, or I am reading.
-I will take a visit later.
+These are the other papers that I read or know, but I do not carefully study them.
 ### [BERT: Pre-training of Deep Bidirectional Transformers for Language Understanding](https://arxiv.org/abs/1810.04805)
 ### [Quantum supremacy using a programmable superconducting processor](https://www.nature.com/articles/s41586-019-1666-5)
 ### [Language Models are Unsupervised Multitask Learners](https://d4mucfpksywv.cloudfront.net/better-language-models/language_models_are_unsupervised_multitask_learners.pdf)